Podcast vs Radio: A Comparative Study

 Source

 As emphasized by Broadcast Revolution, “Then there is the nostalgia factor.
-Many people grew up with the radio on, and even if they now listen to podcasts, watch TV or read their news online, they may still listen to the radio (especially when driving) as it is something they already know.
+Many people grew up with radio in the future as a constant presence, and even if they now listen to podcasts, they may still tune into radio networks (especially when driving) as it’s familiar.
 This is especially true of older demographics, even those who know about newer technology.”

 Technical Differences